Bill Dodgin Jr.: Club career

-Dodgin was born in Wardley, Gateshead, and was the son of footballer Bill Dodgin Sr. He began his career as an amateur, before signing for Southampton, whom his father managed.
+Dodgin was born in Wardley, Gateshead, and was the son of footballer Bill Dodgin Sr. and the nephew of footballer Norman Dodgin.
+He began his career as an amateur, before signing for Southampton, whom his father managed.
 When Dodgin Sr. moved to Fulham in 1949, his son followed him there, although he still had to wait two years before making his debut in December 1951, against Preston North End at left back.

 He soon switched to right back, before Fulham were relegated to the Second Division.
 Feeling the pressure from the fans (who questioned whether he would have been picked, were his father not manager), Dodgin transferred to Arsenal for a fee of £4,000 in December 1952, having played 35 League matches for the Cottagers.
 By now, he was a centre half, and after a spell in the reserves he made his debut against Bolton Wanderers on 15 April 1953.
 Arsenal won the old First Division in 1952–53 but the Bolton game was his only contribution to that success.

 After the departure of regular centre half Ray Daniel to Sunderland that summer, Dodgin became first choice at the back for Arsenal, missing only three matches that season.
 However, despite his height, Dodgin was a rather cumbersome defender, and could not live up to the performances of his predecessor.
 He was dropped at the start of 1954–55 in favour of Jim Fotheringham.
 He returned in 1956–57 and was a regular in the side for the next four seasons.
 All through this time, Arsenal were going through a barren patch, and apart from a third-place finish in 1958–59, they were never close to winning a trophy.
 In total he played 208 matches for Arsenal, scoring only one goal.

 Dodgin was given a free transfer in March 1961 and returned to his old club Fulham.
 However, he broke his leg in a match against Aston Villa in 1962 and the injury effectively ended his career; he played only seven more games.